When a Stranger Calls (1979) - Review

 After this moment ends, we find out that the man was captured, that he had killed the two children, and that the babysitter was okay.
 Seven years pass, and, through an exposition dump, we discover that the killer named Curt Duncan (Tony Beckley) escaped the mental institution he was in.
 The father of the deceased children (Carmen Argenziano) enlists the help of a private detective who was on the case at the time, John Clifford (Charles Durning), to track him and kill him.
 From there, the rest of the film follows Duncan as he wanders the streets of Los Angeles as a homeless man who is awkward and incapable of interacting with people in a normal way, while occasionally checking in on the private eye to see how close he is on the trail.
 This ultimately makes up a majority of the 97-minute run-time.

 From a top-down view, the idea of tracking a known killer isn’t a bad one.
-However, the way that it is executed is just a strange failure of understanding how to achieve drama or tension.
+However, the way that it is executed is just a strange failure to understand how to achieve drama or tension.
 The middle portion of this film is so damn dull.
 Duncan is a pathetic creature who is mostly just awkward and barely a threat.
-It’s not fault of the actor, because that’s apparently what they were going for, but I really wonder why.
+It’s not the fault of the actor, because that’s apparently what they were going for, but I really wonder why.
 No real backstory is given to his character.
 Nothing is told to the audience as to why we should be sympathetic towards a man who apparently killed two small children in their beds.
 He just struggles to interact with people in a way that doesn’t make others irritated or creeped out, and that’s all they really go for in terms of character-building.

 Likewise, the scenes following John Clifford are pretty boring as well.
 His detective work isn’t all that impressive, and a key scene in the middle when he’s trying to lure Duncan out shows how stupid he is, because he manages to ignore the previous MO of a psychopath.
 The sequences in which he’s chasing after him are laughable at best, and cringe-inducing at their worst.
 Not to mention, his preferred method of murder was to use a lock needle/lockpick, but not as a simple stabbing tool.
 Instead, the best idea he had was to throw it like a throwing knife.
 Something that small and ineffective would not have been a recommended murder weapon, even if you are trying to be untraceable.